giaabaoo/Vector-Space-Model/README.md

 # Vector-Space-Retrieval-Model
-This is the implementation of a Vector Space model using TF-IDF representation for a information retrieval system.
+This is the implementation of a Vector Space model using TF-IDF representation for an information retrieval system.

 ## Required packages
 python==3.7